Rebecca Clarke (composer)

 Although Clarke's output was not large, her work was recognised for its compositional skill and artistic power.
-Some of her works have yet to be published (and many were only recently published); those that were published in her lifetime were largely forgotten after she stopped composing.
+Some of her works have yet to be published; those that were published in her lifetime were largely forgotten after she stopped composing.
 Scholarship and interest in her compositions revived in 1976.
 The Rebecca Clarke Society was established in 2000 to promote the study and performance of her music.

 Early life

 Clarke was born in Harrow, England, to Joseph Thacher Clarke, an American, and his German wife, Agnes Paulina Marie Amalie Helferich.
 Her father was interested in music, and Clarke started on violin after sitting in on lessons that were being given to her brother, Hans Thacher Clarke, who was 15 months her junior.
-She began her studies at the Royal Academy of Music in 1903, but was withdrawn by her father in 1905 after her harmony teacher Percy Hilder Miles proposed to her.
-He later left her his Stradivarius violin in his will.
+Her father was abusive, often hitting her with a steel ruler over infractions such as biting her nails.
+She started composing at an early age and began her studies at the Royal Academy of Music in 1903, but was abruptly withdrawn by her father in 1905 after her harmony teacher Percy Hilder Miles proposed to her.
+Miles later left his Stradivarius violin to Clarke in his will.
 She made the first of many visits to the United States shortly after leaving the Royal Academy.
-She then attended the Royal College of Music, becoming one of Sir Charles Villiers Stanford's first female composition students.
+She then attended the Royal College of Music, becoming Sir Charles Villiers Stanford's first female composition student.
 Her substantial Theme and Variations for piano dates from this period.

 At Stanford's urging she shifted her focus from the violin to the viola, just as the latter was coming to be seen as a legitimate solo instrument.
 She studied with Lionel Tertis, who was considered by some the greatest violist of the day.
-In 1910 she composed a setting of Chinese poetry, called "Tears", in collaboration with a group of fellow students at RCM.
-She also sang under the direction of Ralph Vaughan Williams in a student ensemble organised by Clarke to study and perform Palestrina's music.
+In 1910 she composed "Tears", a setting of Chinese poetry, in collaboration with a group of fellow students at RCM.
+She also sang under the direction of Ralph Vaughan Williams in a student ensemble organised by Clarke and another student called Beryl Reeve (later Clarke's sister-in-law) to study and perform Palestrina's music.